About the posterior distribution in hidden Markov models with unknown number of states: Finite state space hidden Markov models

-We denote $\pi$ the prior distribution on $\Theta$.
-As is often the case in Bayesian analysis of HMMs, instead of computing the stationary distribution $\mu_\theta$ of the hidden Markov chain $X$ for each $\theta$, we consider a probability distribution $\pi_{\mathcal X}$ on the unobserved initial state $X_0$.
-Denote $\ell_n(\theta,x)$ the log-likelihood starting from $x$, for all $x \in \mathcal X$, which is given by
+We denote $\Pi_k$ the prior distribution on $\Theta_k$.
+As is often the case in Bayesian analysis of HMMs, instead of computing the stationary distribution $\mu_Q$ of the hidden Markov chain with transition matrix $Q$, we consider a probability distribution $\pi_{\mathcal X}$ on the unobserved initial state $X_0$.
+Denote $\ell_n(\theta,x_0)$ the log-likelihood starting from $x_0$, for all $x_0 \in\{1,\ldots, k\}$, we have